Looking for Mr. Goodbar (novel)

 Looking for Mr. Goodbar is a novel by American writer Judith Rossner.
-Published in 1975, the book—a "stunning psychological study of a woman's passive complicity in her own death" —won critical acclaim and was a #1 New York Times best seller.
+Published in 1975, the book—a "stunning psychological study of a woman's passive complicity in her own death"—won critical acclaim and was a #1 New York Times best seller.

 Plot summary

 Theresa "Terry" Dunn, a young woman living in New York City, leads a double life: by day she is a devoted schoolteacher, but by night she cruises singles bars.
-Eventually, just as she is trying to make a new start, Terry is murdered by a young drifter that she has just met and invited home.
+Eventually, just as she is trying to make a new start, Terry is murdered by a young drifter who she has just met and invited home.

-Prior to these events, which the book details, Theresa is a child suffering from ugly-duckling syndrome, followed by an ordeal as an adult in college in which she is engaged in a committed relationship with a married man who is using her as a companion.
+Prior to these events, which the book details, Theresa is a child suffering from ugly-duckling syndrome, followed by an ordeal as an adult in college in which she is enticed into entering a committed relationship with a married man who turns out to be using her as a companion.
 The relationship ends, and Theresa then seeks out a series of sexual encounters that are both fleeting and pathological.